spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 and the form of the data will appear as the subscript: ‘s’, ‘i’, ‘o’ for segment, integration, or overall (for the entire dataset), respectively.

+It is possible for an integration or pixel to have invalid data, so useable slope data will not be available.
+If a pixel has an invalid integration, the value for that integration for that pixel will be set to NaN in the rateints product.
+Further, if all integrations for a given pixel are invalid the pixel value for the rate product will be set to NaN.
+An example of invalid data would be a fully saturated integration for a pixel.

 Optimal Weighting Algorithm
 ---------------------------
 The slope of each segment is calculated using the least-squares method with optimal